freelancepeacekeeping/alpha-trion-protocols/README.md

-OCTGN files for the VS Alpha Trion Protocol Stratagems.
+OCTGN files for the Alpha Trion Protocols custom cards for Transformers TCG.

-See the Releases section for both Image Packs (2 of them sadly) and a zip that can be unpacked onto an OCTGN install.
+See the Releases section for the latest files.

-You can also see full images of the cards in https://github.com/freelancepeacekeeping/alpha-trion-protocols/tree/master/docs/images directory.
+To install, extract the latest zip file over the top of your OCTGN Data directory.
+Typically you would extract the zip onto C:\Users\USERNAME\AppData\Local\Programs\OCTGN\Data, where USERNAME is the login of your user on your Windows computer.
+Your opponent will also need to extract these files onto their OCTGN install.

+Note that if the Transformers TCG game module should be updated, it will remove the set.xml file for each ATP wave (found in the GameDatabase).
+Reextract the files again after an update happens to put the set.xml files back.